 Bathrooms are stylish nests wrapped in charcoal-hued metro tiles with reflective silver tubs and rain showers.
 Double sinks come with brass taps and large hessian laundry bags adds to the scene of pared-back style.

 Breakfast and dinner are served at either long communal tables or squares for two in a glass pavilion with stunning views towards the garden.
 The cuisine is based on regional products with some Bavarian heartland classics, to an innovative pairing of Asian and Mediterranean dishes.

-Breakfast is served, so no need to hit the buffet and includes the usual Bavarian heroes of rural alpine goodness – traditional rye breads, farmhouse butter, thick creamy yoghurts and pastries crafted from mountain recipes.
+Breakfast is served and includes the usual Bavarian heroes of rural Alpine goodness – traditional rye breads, farmhouse butter, thick creamy yoghurts and pastries crafted from mountain recipes.
 Ham, cheese and salamis come beautifully arranged on a tiered stand.